 With the new World of Warcraft expansion coming out soon, you may find yourself looking to get into the MMORPG genre.
 While many popular MMOs are subscription-based or buy-to-play, there are plenty of free-to-play games available as well.
+These video games are fun and worth your time!.
 Here is a list of some of the best out there:

 10. DC Universe Online